Baseflow/flutter-permission-plugins/packages/location_permissions/README.md

 # Flutter Location Permissions Plugin

+---

+## Deprecation Notice
+This plugin has been replaced by the [permission_handler](https://pub.dev/packages/permission_handler).
+No further updates are planned to this plugin, and we encourage all users to migrate to the [permission_handler](https://pub.dev/packages/permission_handler).

+This plugin was initially created to support the [geolocator](https://pub.dev/packages/geolocator) plugin and as a workaround for the [issue #26]() of the permission_handler plugin.
+However since version 5.0.0 of the permission_handler issue #26 has been resolved and the need for this plugin ceased to exist.
+The permission_handler is a full featured plugin for managing permissions and is actively maintained.

+---

 [![pub package](https://img.shields.io/pub/v/location_permissions.svg)](https://pub.dartlang.org/packages/location_permissions)

 The Location Permissions plugin for Flutter.
 This plugin provides a cross-platform (iOS, Android) API to check and request permissions to access location services.